Mike Jones (Alabama politician): Committee Positions

 Jones served as the chair of the House Rules Committee in the 2019 and 2021 legislative sessions.

 Education

 As a child of a teacher in the public school system, Jones grew up in Covington County Schools.
-After graduating high school in 1985, Jones enrolled in Lurleen B. Wallace Jr. College.
+After graduating Andalusia High School in 1985, Jones enrolled in Lurleen B. Wallace Jr. College.
 He graduated in 1987 with an A.S. in Chemistry.
 He then enrolled in Birmingham-Southern College.
 He graduated in 1989 in a B.S. in Political Science and Government.
 Jones then attended the University of Alabama Law.
 He graduated with a J.D. in 1992.